FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 • With intentions of financing future operations through a lender, LLCs should be aware that an LLC may have to agree to a higher rate of interest than other business entities.

 • If the Limited Liability Company (LLC) has two or more members or owners, the LLC must get an Employer Identification Number (EIN) issued by the Internal Revenue Service -even if the LLC has no employees.
-A one-member LLC with employees will also need to obtain an EIN available on the IRS website.
+A one-member LLC with employees will also need to obtain an EIN available at IRS.gov.
 Additionally, if the LLC wishes to be taxed as a corporate entity (rather than a sole proprietorship), it must obtain an EIN.

 • The type of business and the exact location will dictate if the Limited Liability Corporation needs to obtain a state/local business license.
 Complete your due diligence by checking with the state agency to ensure your real estate wholesaling business operates lawfully, with the required registration, if applicable.